nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-filter-data-in-directory-suggestion.md

 </nuxeo-directory-suggestion>
 ```

-This would be the complete code of the element:
+This is be the complete code of the element:

 ```html
 <nuxeo-directory-suggestion value="{{document.properties.geo:continent}}"